How Funding in Education Impacts Public and Private Schools

 Funding in education refers to the money schools and higher education institutions receive to provide education to learners.
 Funding sources are varied and often differ depending on whether an educational institution is private or public.

-Public K-12 schools (and some colleges and universities) receive funding from the three tiers of government: local, state and federal.
-Funding from local governments pertains to the county or municipality in which the institution is located, and state and federal funding are self-explanatory.
+Public K-12 schools (and some colleges and universities) receive funding from the three tiers of government: local, state, and federal.
+Funding from local governments pertains to the county or municipality where the institution is located, and state and federal funding are self-explanatory.

 Together, local and state funding accounts for over 90% of public K-12 education funding, according to the Peter G. Peterson Foundation.
 These two types of funding are based on formulas, with state calculations dictating how funds are spent across school districts.
-These formulas vary by state, which can explain many of the inequalities seen in school resources across the nation.
+These formulas vary by state, which can explain many of the nationwide inequalities in school resources.

-State funds largely account for local funding differences that occur due to lowered capacity to raise local funds, which is particularly helpful in states that have high concentrations of students from low-income families.
-Local government funds come largely from property taxes, whereas state funds are generated by sales and income tax.
+State funds largely account for local funding differences due to lower capacity to raise local funds, which is particularly helpful in states with high concentrations of students from low-income families.
+Local government funds come mainly from property taxes, whereas sales and income tax generate state funds.
 Local funds account for 40% of a school’s funding.

-Federal money is taken from a variety of tax sources and is allocated in the form of specific grants.
-For instance, the federal Title 1 program was authorized under the Elementary and Secondary Education Act (ESEA) of 1965 to assist low-income students.
-Another example is the Individuals with Disabilities Education Act (IDEA) of 1975 that aims to help disabled learners.
+Federal money is taken from various tax sources and allocated in the form of specific grants.
+For instance, the national Title 1 program was authorized under the Elementary and Secondary Education Act (ESEA) of 1965 to assist low-income students.
+Another example is the Individuals with Disabilities Education Act (IDEA) of 1975, which aims to help disabled learners.

-Federal government also contributes further funding during economic downturns, such as the one experienced during the COVID-19 pandemic.
+The federal government also contributes further funding during economic downturns, such as the one experienced during the COVID-19 pandemic.
 Like local and state funding, these funds are distributed according to specific formulas.
-Interestingly, state governments can choose to refuse federal funding if they don’t wish to support the programs to which those funds are allocated, as Public School Review explains.
+As Public School Review explains, state governments can refuse federal funding if they don’t wish to support the programs to which those funds are allocated.

 Private institutions are also partly funded by governments, although to a much lesser extent.
 Nevertheless, all schools, colleges, and universities require funding to perform vital functions such as:

-- Paying salaries: This goes beyond just teachers and teaching assistants to include janitors and cleaning staff, administrative officials, and sometimes board members.
+- Paying salaries: This goes beyond just teachers and teaching assistants to janitors, cleaning staff, administrative officials, and sometimes board members.

-- Maintaining school facilities: Classrooms, science labs, drama theaters, sports fields, and offices all need to be serviced regularly.
+- Maintaining school facilities: Classrooms, science labs, drama theaters, sports fields, and offices must be serviced regularly.
 Lighting, plumbing, and public announcement systems also need upkeep.